What is in this leaflet

 Things to be careful of

-Things that may be helpful for resolving Thrush
+Things that may help to resolve Thrush

 Some self help measures suggested below may help your condition.
 Your doctor or pharmacist can give you more information about these measures.